Why see a gynecologist?

 - Help you understand your body and how to care for it

-- Establish what is normal for you so you can notice any problem changes, like signs of a vaginal infection
+- Give you and the doctor a sense of what is normal for you so you can notice any problem changes, like signs of a vaginal infection

-- Allow the doctor to find problems early so they can be treated or kept from getting worse
+- Let the doctor find problems early so they can be treated

 - Explain what a normal vaginal discharge should look like and what could be a sign of a problem